pydanny/pydanny.github.com/posts2013/2013-01-23-beginners-guide-pycon-part-ii.rst

 Part III
 ========

-Stay tuned for Part III of this series where I cover the first day of talks best suited for new Python developers!
+Stay tuned for Part III of this series where I cover the second day of talks best suited for new Python developers!

 .. _`PyCon US 2013`: https://us.pycon.org/2013/
 .. _Python: http://python.org